smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	  secure logons are integrated into the middleware and the JS frontend
 4. Complete R integration
 5. Integrate and test Java run study
-6. Complete build instructions
-7. Build and integrate node middleware server:
+6. Build and integrate node middleware server:
 	* GeoJSON to TopoJSON conversion; converted node program to using HTTP POST methods
 	* Secure logons using session_ids, time stamps and eliptic curve cryptography (public/private keys)
 	* Shapefile conversion to WKT (Well known test) format later